AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

    access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).

 #.
+Checks related to tasking, subprogram termination, or recursive calls do not
+   take into account dispatching calls.

+#.
 A subset of all Ada conversions between array types is supported:

    * element types must be exactly the same